predix-ui/predix-ui/_pages/develop/context-browser.md

 <img class="gif" src="/img/developer-guides/context-browser/context-browser-gif-lazy-load-trucks.gif"/>

 For example, a trucking company with 10,000 trucks on the road that are grouped into a few regions should load just the top-level regions when the context browser is initialized.
 When the user navigates into a region to see its trucks, the app should load a subset of trucks that are in that region.
-If the user navigates away into another region those region's trucks should be loaded, and so on.
+If the user navigates away into another region, that region's trucks should be loaded, and so on.
 Once the trucks for a region are loaded they'll be available to the user instantly if they navigate away and return to view those trucks again.

 ## Define item parent states

 When context items are defined for the context browser, they may or many not have children.
 The following are all the different "parent states" for a context item:

 * **A context item can already have one or more children.** When this context item is activated, its existing children will be displayed to the user.
 The app can load and add additional children to this context item at any time.
 * **A context item can have no children right now but can have children added at some point in the future.
-This item is "not exhaused".** When this context item is activated, a blank panel will appear with a loading indicator and an event will be fired requesting the app add children.
+This item is "not exhausted".** When this context item is activated, a blank panel will appear with a loading indicator and an event will be fired requesting the app add children.
 The app can load and add some or all of this item's children, clearing the loading indicator and showing those children in the context browser.
 The item's children can be loaded in batches of any size, and more can be added at any time.
 * **A context item can never have children.
 This item is "terminal".** These items are generally at the bottom of the context tree and can't be drilled down into any further.
 The user can only select this item.
 There is no way to activate it and request its children.
 * **A context item can have children but never be selected.
 This item is "not selectable".** These items are generally at the top of the context tree, and are only used to organize child items.
-These items usually do not have any data attached to them because they can't be selected by the user as the current context.
-Tapping on this item will activate it and show its children, or a loading indicator if none have been added.
+These items usually do not have any data attached to them, and they can't be selected by the user as the current context.
+Tapping on this item will activate it and show its children, or will show a loading indicator if no children have been added.

 These states aren't mutually exclusive.
 An item can be in one or more of these states, and can move between these states over time.
 A few states can't be combined: an item can't be marked as terminal (never have children) and be marked as not selectable.
 The user would have no way to interact with this item.